 Repeat for each pack to be installed.

-From the Installation Complete screen, eject the installation CD (if installing from CD) and select OK to reboot the server.
+From the Installation Complete screen, eject the installation media (if installing from USB or CD) and select OK to reboot the server.

 After the server reboots, Citrix Hypervisor displays xsconsole, a system configuration console.
 To access a local shell from xsconsole, press Alt+F3; to return to xsconsole, press Alt+F1.

 Make note of the IP address displayed.
 Use this IP address when you connect XenCenter to the Citrix Hypervisor server.